smbsimon/smbsimon.github.io/work.md

 ---
 graduate school research:

-- My new research project explores efforts to collect vital statistics for the 1890 U.S. Census.
+- My new project explores efforts to collect vital statistics for the 1890 U.S. Census.

 - I have a paper publishing in the IEEE Annals of the History of Computing (Spring 2025) about the young women who operated the Voder, the electrical speech synthesis machine presented by AT&T/Bell Labs at the 1939 New York World's Fair.
 I shared part of this research in September 2023 at SIGCIS, then presented an updated version in March 2024 at the Midwest Junto for the History of Science.

-- I'm working on a paper that historicizes the labor debates surrounding electronic death registration for a workshop on historical data and disease organized by the Epidemy Lab at the University of Edinburgh.
-I presented part of this research at ICOHTEC-SHOT in July 2024.
+- I'm working on a paper that historicizes the labor debates surrounding electronic death registration.
+This project grew out of a workshop hosted by the Epidemy Lab on data and disease in historical prospective.
+I presented part of my research at ICOHTEC-SHOT in July 2024.

 - At the May 2023 International Conference on Computer Ethics: Philosophical Enquiry, I presented a paper on medical scribes and their role in salvaging the utility of electronic health records.
 I also presented this research in October 2023 at the Leibniz AILab's Trustworthy AI Lab.